Dynamic Sitting and Chair Clock (24m)

 Here’s an illustration from Alexander Technique London to help you find your sitbones.
 Click on it to visit and read a post I can recommend called “Stand on your bottom, what?!”.
 Sometimes people are surprised by how relatively close to their midline the sitbones are.

-This important lesson appears in three Deep Dives: Pelvic Clock “Primer”, Better Balance and The Pelvic Floor: Less Is More.
+It’s an important lesson that appears in three Deep Dives: Pelvic Clock “Primer”, Better Balance and The Pelvic Floor: Less Is More.

-The Feldenkrais Project has a whole free-to-use collection of talks and lessons called Lessons for Easier Sitting.
-It’s suitable for Feldenkrais newcomers.
-In particular the first Easier Sitting lesson is closely related to this one.
+Our free collection called Essential Lessons for Easier Sitting is also great for Feldenkrais newcomers.
+Easier Sitting Workshop Lesson 1 on that page is closely related to this one.

 Members and Patrons.
 Learn more or login: